 What Are Digital Twins?
 Everything You Need to Know

-What is a digital twin, and how do you use one?
+What are they, and how do you use digital twins in logistics?
 We are diving into this technology and sharing its many advantages, like catching potential production issues early or testing new ideas without interfering with efficiency.

 What Are Digital Twins?